ConceptsLock a backend to a resource

-A locks can be any (unicode) string up to 128 characters in length.
-Deciding how lock strings are generated is up to you, but we recommend using the canonical string representation of the resource that you are attempting to lock.
-For example, if you want to give a backend exclusive access to an S3 file, the lock could be the S3 URL of that file.
+Keys can be any (unicode) string up to 128 characters in length.
+Deciding how key strings are generated is up to you, but we recommend using the canonical string representation of the resource that you are attempting to “lock” to a backend.
+For example, if you want to give a backend exclusive access to an S3 file, the key could be the S3 URL of that file.

 ⚠️

-A backend's lock may be found as the SESSION_BACKEND_KEY env var.
+Inside a session backend, a backend’s key may be found in the SESSION_BACKEND_KEY env var.

 Example